bbriggs/wttr.in/README.md

     $ curl wttr.in/London
     $ curl wttr.in/Moscow

-You can use 3-letters airport codes if you want to get the weather information about some airports:

-    $ curl wttr.in/muc      # Weather for IATA: muc, Munich International Airport, Germany
-    $ curl wttr.in/ham      # Weather for IATA: ham, Hamburg Airport, Germany

 You can also use IP-addresses (direct) or domain names (prefixed with @) as a location specificator: